Sacremine/NeuroAI/README.md

 ### Useful stuff
 * **Check discrepancies between files**: *!git diff* (all files compared with current) or *!git diff file_1* (compares tip file with current file), useful to know which files to add/commit
-* **Check status of the repo**: i.e. are there any new files which haven't been added to the staging box/commited
+* **Check status of the repo**: *!git status* i.e. are there any new files which haven't been added to the staging box/commited

 # How to Stream Data from a dataset into the colab notebook